 Nursing Home Negligence in Missouri, Kansas, and Arkansas, can have many forms, including medical errors, medical malpractice, and / or medication errors, which can result in injuries and even death.
-One of the most confusing and scary situations for residents and their loved ones involves what to do when an medication error occurs at the nursing home.
+Our lawyers serve Kansas City, MO, Benton County, and St. Louis.
+One of the most confusing and scary situations for residents and their loved ones involves what to do when a medication error occurs at the nursing home.
 Families and residents have questions about the long-term effects of medical negligence, how medical errors can be avoided in the future and whether medical errors rise due to negligence or medical malpractice under the law.
 At Bautista LeRoy, we meet with families and residents of nursing homes throughout Kansas City, and the surrounding states, to help identify if the medical error is a result of medication administration errors, negligent medical error, or medical malpractice.

 At Bautista LeRoy LLC, we think it’s unfair that trucking accident insurance companies have unlimited resources in fighting victims and deny legitimate claims hoping the victims will not be able to afford a lawyer.
 When you hire our firm, we will advance all costs associated with representing the client.
 If we do not win your case, the firm takes on the losses of the litigation costs.
 In fact, we only get compensated when we win the case.
 Simple as that.
 Give us a call at 816-307-4024 or chat with use by clicking on the chat box in the bottom right hand corner of your screen.